rdfostrich/article-demo/content/system.md

 Internally, OSTRICH stores a versioned dataset in a _hybrid IC-CB-TB_ way, using multiple indexes for supporting the different query types.
 The initial version of a dataset is stored as a fully materialized and immutable snapshot.
-This snapshot is stored as an [HDT](cite:cites hdt) file.
+This snapshot is stored as an [HDT](cite:cites hdt) file, which is a highly compressed, binary RDF representation.
+HDT also provides indexes
-HDT a binary RDF representation that is highly compressed, and provides indexing structures that enable efficient querying for triple pattern queries and count estimation.
+that enable the efficient execution of triple pattern queries and count estimation.
-All other versions are stored as _changesets_, i.e., lists of triples that need to be removed and lists of triples that need to be added.
+All other versions are _changesets_, i.e., lists of triples that need to be removed and lists of triples that need to be added.
+Changesets are stored in a custom indexing structure.
 These changesets are relative to the initial version, but merged in a timestamp-based manner to reduce redundancies between each version.

 OSTRICH is implemented in C++, and is available as open source on [GitHub](https://github.com/rdfostrich/ostrich){:.mandatory}.